acheampe/DocStorage/README.md

 ## Overview

 **DocStorage** is a simplified version of the on-going InfoVault project.
 It reflects a microservice architecture and allows users to register, store documents, search for them, and share documents with other registered users.
-This project does not utilize AWS services and instead relies on local storage and Python Flask for backend services.
+This project does not utilize AWS services like infovault and instead relies on local storage for backend services.

 ## Tech Stack